Audition Info

 Join the Student Leadership Team!

 Interested in being behind the scenes or sitting at the director’s table?
-Consider applying for the Student Leadership Team for Legally Blonde!
+Consider applying for the Student Leadership Team for The Big Bad Business of Murder!

 If you have a passion for theatre and want to take on leadership roles, this is the perfect opportunity for you.
 As part of the Summer Student Staff, you’ll gain hands-on experience in the production process while working closely with the creative team.